 What has got me interested in being told (not spoken with) that dreams are no more than the first question (a figment of our imagination).
 Others will tell you there is a lot more to dreaming than writing it off as a figment of our imagination.

 Could a dream be a harbinger of death

-Its not such a far out question as some of us may think.
-What do I know about death (not a lot).
-However, what does intrigue me is how those among us who have died come back after being resuscitated and comment on being drawn to-ward a bright light at the end of a long dark tunnel.
+It’s not such a far-out question as some of us may think.
+What do I know about death (not a lot)?
+However, what does intrigue me is how those amongst us who have died come back after being resuscitated and comment on being drawn toward a bright light at the end of a long dark tunnel.
 Others speak of meeting a loved one/ones telling them it was not their time to die, and they promptly return to the land of the living.
-While non believers are aware of nothing but darkness.
+While non-believers are aware of nothing but darkness.

-Religion over the century’s has certainly been seen as away to worship God.
-What ever your religion they all speak of a supreme being with an endless capacity of forgiveness.
-Is that what we experience when we die prematurely a kind of stepping stone to the other-side through our dreams.
+Religion over the century’s has certainly been seen as a way to worship God.
+Whatever your religion they all speak of a supreme being with an endless capacity for forgiveness.
+Is that what we experience when we die prematurely a kind of stepping stone to the other side through our dreams.